SignPath/documentation/docs/crypto-providers/macos.md

   --organization-id 0241f767-69c8-448d-ad5e-8bd453916068
 ~~~

+{:.panel.info}
+> Background
+>
+> SignPath uses the CryptoTokenKit extension mechanism to provide keys and certificates can be provided.
+The application that registers the extension must be running.
+Therefore, before calling signing tools like `codesign`, the `SignPathCryptoTokenKit.app` needs to be started.

 #### Project and signing policy {#usage-project-signing-policy}

 Identify a specific _Signing Policy_ by specifying _Project_ and _Signing Policy_ slugs.
 The SignPath CryptoTokenKit provider will select that policy's certificate.